kelu124/echomods/include/AddMyLogs.md

   * Niveau header RPi, on peut connecter les SPI_EXT MISO / CS du coup.
   * Use 5 first bytes of a read to store the bin number / board ID ?
 * Need to make progress on this RTL-SDR for ultrasound ;)
-* @todo find the right jekyll theme to leave gitbook
+* @done find the right jekyll theme to leave gitbook
   * see https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll
   * https://pmarsceill.github.io/just-the-docs/ seem to fit the bill =)